A Sacred Responsibility: Caring for Older Adult Parents While Leading Your Church

 A 2023 report from the National Council on Aging shows that nearly 95% of adults over age 65 have at least one chronic condition such as diabetes, arthritis, heart disease, or dementia; about 80% have two or more.
 One in four older adults struggles with behavioral or mental health issues such as depression, anxiety, or substance abuse.
 Each year, nearly three million have serious falls; every 11 seconds, one is treated in the emergency room; and every 19 minutes, one dies.

-Perhaps you’re part of the “sandwich generation,” simultaneously caring for dependent children and elderly parents.
+Perhaps you’re part of the “sandwich generation,” simultaneously caring for dependent children and older adult parents.
 Or your children may be grown, and now it’s one of both parents who needs more attention.
 You may be a senior citizen yourself, with parents who require your care.
 The kind of care that’s needed can be different depending on what stage of life your parents are in.

 Older adults who are in good health or whose chronic conditions are well-managed and who do not need hands-on care may benefit from your practical support, such as helping with errands or driving them to and from appointments.
-Elderly parents with more severe medical needs may require more, including help with making decisions about living arrangements, medical treatment, and managing finances.
+Older adult parents with more severe medical needs may require more, including help with making decisions about living arrangements, medical treatment, and managing finances.
 Your parent(s) may be safe living at home with the assistance of home health care professionals.
 If your older loved ones require round-the-clock care, they may need to be placed in a skilled nursing facility.
 At any stage, you may decide you wish to provide care in your home.

 Where do you begin?